 The Study focuses on the Preserve's main entrance via Cristo Rey Drive, where most people access the Preserve, while also evaluating surrounding parking supply and demand, and opportunities for improved accessibility from other various existing and potential entrance points.
-Currently, the supply in and around the main entrance includes 327 parking spaces, 12 of which are ADA (Americans with Disabilities Act) accessible, 5 of which are dedicated for motorcycles, and an equestrian trailer parking and staging area.
+Currently, the supply in and around the main entrance includes 310 standard parking spaces, 12 ADA (Americans with Disabilities Act) accessible spaces, 5 motorcycle spaces, and an equestrian trailer parking and staging area.
 This Study seeks to evaluate potential solutions to address vehicular parking shortfalls during peak times, as well as improving multimodal access to promote the use of alternative modes of transportation to and from the Preserve.

 This report documents the existing transportation and parking conditions present at the Preserve, analyzes parking demand, offers a menu of Transportation Demand Management (TDM) Strategies, and recommends TDM strategies for implementation.
 TDM are strategies aimed at maximizing visitor accessibility by providing visitors with solutions that expand their travel mode choices.
 The TDM strategies follow a methodology to score, rank, and tier TDM strategies.
-A suite of multimodal access strategy recommendations are presented by prioritization tiers.
+A suite of multimodal access strategy recommendations is presented by prioritization sets.